 All of these are good questions to ponder on National Pet Obesity Awareness Day, which is observed the second Wednesday in October.
 The annual pet health awareness day serves as a reminder that obesity is a serious concern for our pets as well as ourselves.
 It’s an excellent opportunity to learn more about what’s a healthy weight for our canine companions and how to help them maintain — or get back to — an appropriate weight and body condition score (BCS).

 National Pet Obesity Awareness Day is also a day when participating veterinary clinics across the country gather basic information about the weight and body condition of each dog and cat over 1 year of age that’s given a routine physical exam.
 The goal is to gather data that helps veterinary healthcare professionals better understand the state of U.S. pet obesity.
-This year marks the 12th consecutive year that the survey has been conducted.

 While it may not be a particularly fun “holiday” (those days are coming up!), there are some entertaining, as well as serious, things you and your dog can do to observe the occasion.